ankur512512/rubyonrails/README.md

 As you can see a user is created successfully, so everything is working fine.

-In case you want to use this application Dockerfile only, without `docker-compose` (for ex: you already have your own postgres database server running), follow these steps:
+In case you want to use this application Dockerfile only, without `docker-compose` (for ex: you already have your own postgresql database server running), follow these steps:

 1. First of all, build the docker image using below command: